UniqueNetwork/polkadot-launch/README.md

 - [config.js](config.js)

 You may find the .js alternative more convenient if you need comments, trailing commas or if you prefer do dedup some portions of the config.

+### Forkless Runtime Upgrade Testing

+In order to test forkless runtime upgrades, the following arguments will have to be present in the configuration file:

+- `relaychain`
+  - `upgradeBin`
+  - `upgradeWasm`
+- `parachains`
+  - `upgradeBin`
+  - `upgradeWasm`
+  - `nodes`
+    - `auraKey` (Optional)

+Their description is provided alongside the other arguments in the next subsections.

 #### `relaychain`